vividfog/nordpool-predict-fi/README.md

 ## Python sample script

 Pending an API, there's a sample script [deploy/npf.py](deploy/npf.py) to demonstrate how to fetch [prediction.json](deploy/prediction.json), convert it into a Pandas dataframe and save it to a CSV file.

+The file contains pairs of Unix time stamps (milliseconds since epoch) and cents per kWh, with VAT.
+The format is chosen so that it's compatible with what Apex Charts (Home Assistant) expects.

 ## Home Assistant